By Saylık SeherandMalanii Oleh

 Follow @hackenclub on 𝕏 (Twitter)

-Users can protect their assets from front-running risks by protecting their privacy, using proxy contracts, sending non-standard gas prices, performing transactions during off-peak periods, and choosing secure DEXs.
+Users can protect their assets from front-running risks by protecting their privacy, using Layer 2 solutions, sending non-standard gas prices, performing transactions during off-peak periods, choosing secure DEXs, and, most importantly, staying informed.